DIABETES CARE

 Many people living with diabetes may be unprepared for a DKA emergency, lacking an understanding of the condition, the symptoms, and the importance of testing ketone levels2.

-the term DKA2†
+Were not familiar with the term DKA2†

-were unable to name a single
+Were unable to name a singlesymptom of DKA2

-did not test for ketones at all2
+Did not test for ketones at all2

 *Multinational, multicenter survey of endocrine outpatient clinic patients with average duration of type 1 diabetes of 22 years (N=333)2.